srikargade1/aaron/README.md

 - Automatic labelling of custom articles to optimise search.
 This is achieved by the implementation of the LDA algorithm.
 - Redundant articles will be removed and only a single copy of the article will be saved using data deduplication algorithms.
 - CLT based teaching techniques will be incorporated in later versions, after the MVP is built and deployed.
-- Should develop new APIs for document tagging and integrate existing APIs to access French meanings instantly.
+- Should develop new APIs for document tagging and integrate existing APIs to access French meanings instantly among others.

 ---